Custom Software Development for Startups: 7 Steps to a Successful MVP Launch

-If I were to start brand new today, I would look for, what I think is really interesting is I would find a niche or a market where you see all these big, big players, but they’re only servicing enterprises.
+“If I were to start brand new today, I would look for what I think is really interesting.
+I would find a niche or a market where you see all these big, big players, but they’re only servicing enterprises.
 And you can’t get this tool, you can’t get this thing for smaller businesses without the budget.
-So like an example, so free idea for anyone listening.
-Shane White Developer, SaaS founder
+So as an example, such a free idea for anyone listening.”

 - What impact does it have on their business/problem and how much would they pay for it?

 Need more insights on how to create a customer portrait?
 Gartner shares a list of questions for ICP development.